dqsully/advent-of-code/2023/01/rust/README.md

 The same probabilistic optimization from part 1 also applies here too, although because of the digit-word matching, this would complicate the part 2 solution much more than for part 1.

 The digit-word matching could maybe be optimized by writing out a regex-like state machine for matching individual bytes, or more likely through explicit vectorization.
-Either way this would be much more complicated than `partial_line.starts_with(num_text)`.
+Either way this would be much more complicated than `partial_line.starts_with(num_text)` for a small efficiency boost.

 I don't believe part 2 could be vectorized in most of the the same ways as part 1 because of the digit-word matching.